caleblevy/funcstructs/README.rst

 **Functions** (in type/enumerator pairs)

 - ``Function``/``Mappings``: A mathematical correspondence between sets represented with an associative array.
-Supports composition using the multiplication syntax.
 - ``Endofunction``/``TransformationMonoid``: A Function whose domain and codomain are equal.
-These support iteration.
 - ``Bijection``/``Isomorphisms``: An invertible Function.
 - ``Permutation``/``SymmetricGroup``: A Bijective Endofunction.
-These form an algebra over the Symmetric Group.

 **Endofunction Structures**

-- ``Funcstruct``: A conjugacy class of a transformation monoid represented by a multiset of necklaces whose elements are dominant sequences.
-Accepts any Endofunction as input.
+- ``Funcstruct``: Represents a conjugacy class of Endofunctions as a multiset of necklaces whose elements are dominant sequences.
-- ``EndofunctionStructures``: Enumerates endofunction structures on a fixed number of nodes (and those with a fixed cycle type).
-Algorithm derived by Caleb Levy.
+- ``EndofunctionStructures``: Enumerates endofunction structures on a fixed number of nodes, optionally restricted to a given cycle type.

 Usage